Marilyn Burns: Early years and education

 Mary Lynn Ann Burns was born on May 7, 1949 in Erie, Pennsylvania, and was raised in Houston, Texas, where she resided for most of her life.
 While in the seventh grade, she appeared in a musical production of A Midsummer Night's Dream.
 She attended the University of Texas at Austin, and graduated with a drama degree in 1971.

-Career
+Acting career

 In 1970, she made her first film appearance in Robert Altman's comedy film Brewster McCloud (1970).
 Burns was cast in the leading role of the drama film Lovin' Molly (1974)—having received the script and been costumed.
 However, for the established actors Anthony Perkins, Blythe Danner and Beau Bridges to appear, they wanted newcomer Susan Sarandon to be cast in the role instead.
 Burns got to remain a part of the production as a stand-in for Blythe and Sarandon.
 She also helped cast some of the extras in George Roy Hill's period drama The Great Waldo Pepper (1975).